It can be difficult to be a proactive, rather than a reactive assistant, without a clear vision and sense of direction.

 All vacation and leave requests came to me for review.
 These colleagues worked under the terms of three different collective agreements (four, if you counted the one governing my principal’s terms of employment) that I needed to quickly understand and correctly apply.
 I of course attended and recorded multiple meetings.

-A piece of cake, yes?
-Well, there were some lovely people in this skilled and dedicated group; I stay in touch to this day with some of them.
-The challenge lay in the fact that, as one administrator put it, there were some deeply entrenched interpersonal issues amongst some of the staff.
+As an EA, my responsibilities also included supervision of the support staff, most of whom were older than me.
+No pressure, right?
+Well, there were some lovely people in this skilled and dedicated group.
+The challenge lay in the fact that, as more than one of my new colleagues put it during my first week, there were some deeply entrenched interpersonal issues amongst some of the staff.

 In the first few months, it seemed there were spot fires to be extinguished almost weekly.
-At times, even while implementing team building strategies and striving to minimise disruption to those who were consistently contributing in a positive manner, I felt more like a referee than a colleague working toward shared goals.
+I began implementing team building strategies and striving to minimise disruption to those who were consistently contributing in a positive manner.
+At times, though, I felt more like a referee than a colleague working toward shared goals.

 Piles of paper were mounting on and around my desk, and it was a struggle to meet some deadlines.
-Despite best intentions, it was clear that I needed to shift, and soon, from a reactive mode to one that was increasingly proactive.
+I worked long hours.
+Despite my best efforts, it was clear that I needed to shift, and soon, from a reactive mode to a proactive mode.

 Even once we’ve established a clear performance plan or path to success, we can all slip.
-Engaging in a bit of reflection – to be distinguished from navel gazing! – may help assess whether you’ve been letting challenges distract from your vision for success in your role.
+Engaging in a bit of reflection – to be distinguished from navel gazing! – may help you in assessing whether you’ve been letting challenges distract from your vision for success in your role.

 Reflection can take various forms: journaling, regular goal setting and reviews, and clear-eyed conversation with a trusted colleague or mentor.
 Consider various approaches, and see what works for you.